flower-os/flower/README.md

 You'll need to install `nasm`, `ld`, `qemu` (to run in virtual machine), `grub`, and `make`.

-You can build it with `make build`, make the iso with `make iso`, and launch qemu and run it with `make run`.
+You can make the iso with `make iso`, and launch qemu and run it with `make run`.

 ## Thanks